|

 (a) Overview

-Until amendments to the General Regulation in November of 2005, ODSP had discretionary authority to grant a "special diet" supplement of up to $250 per member of the benefit unit upon being provided with medical verification of the need for such assistance (the supplement was added to the recipient's budgetary requirements).
-The program was quickly and enthusiastically picked up by recipients, social workers, medical professionals, advocates (largely the Ontario Coalition Against Poverty in Toronto) - and even ODSP workers - who saw this as a way to redress chronically inadequate social assistance rates, which often resulted in poor diet amongst an already marginalized class.
+Until 2005 (amended again in April 2011) the program allowed both doctors and the ODSP Director a great deal of discretion as to what 'conditions' to authorize.
+At it's start, the program was quickly and enthusiastically picked up by recipients, social workers, medical professionals, advocates - and even ODSP workers - who saw it as a way to redress chronically inadequate social assistance rates, which often de facto resulted in poor diet amongst an already marginalized class.

-Then the province moved in November 2005 (and again in April 2011) (Reg 562/05: "Prescribed Policy Statements") to heavily codify the special diet supplement by establishing a Schedule listing specific medical conditions and "fixed" special diet amounts that were allocated to each of them - once again capped at a maximum of $250 per member.
-Under this new Schedule many conditions previously granted a special diet allowance were unlisted, and of those that were listed the allowance was often quite low.
+Now however, the program heavily codifies the special diet supplement by establishing a Schedule listing specific medical conditions and fixed special diet amounts that were allocated to each of them - still capped at a maximum of $250 per member.

 (b) Eligibility

-Verification must be by an "approved health professional" [ie. approved by policy of the Director of ODSP: Reg s.2(4)] who this purpose, includes [Policy Directive 6.4]:
+Verification must be by an "approved health professional" [ie. approved by policy of the Director of ODSP: Reg s.2(4)] who this purpose, includes [Policy Directive 6.4]:- doctors,

 Once established, the special diet supplement runs from the month of receipt of the application forward until and including the month that the administrator requires re-verification.
 Failure to re-verify will result in the special diet supplement being terminated [Reg s.25(1)].

-Documentation requirements have also changed over time to become more stringent.
-As before, current rules require the member to, for either an initial and a re-assessment application, provide the administrator with an application form completed by an "approved health professional".
+Special diet rules require the member to, for either an initial and a re-assessment application, provide the administrator with an application form [Form 3111/3112)] completed by an "approved health professional" [General Reg 30(5)1].
 The application must verify the medical condition on which the application is based [General Reg 30(1)4, 33(1)4].
+Most applications only require this single medical form, if properly completed.

-• a separate application re-verifying the medical condition, though this one must be from a different health professional (ie. one that has not completed any prior applications for the member) [General Reg 30(5)3, 33(4)3]; and
+However, the Director can, at their discretion, require the following additional documentation [General Reg s.30(5)2,3]:- a separate application re-verifying the medical condition, though this one must be from a different health professional (ie. one that has not completed any prior applications for the member) [General Reg 30(5)3, 33(4)3]; and/or

 The case of Ontario (Community and Social Services) v WB (Ont Div Ct, 2011) was a judicial review application, brought by the province, of the decision of an Ontario Human Rights Tribunal that upheld a complaint alleging discrimination of the basis of disability by virtue of the ODSP program's failure to accord special diet allowance respecting the applicant's specific medical condition (ie. it was unlisted in Schedule 1 to the ODSP Special Diet Regulation).
 The case was initially brought under the old pre-2008 Human Rights Code.